Jesya-o/infrastructure-services/backup_sla.md

 ## Recovery Point Objective (RPO)

-The RPO for the database servers is set at 1 hour.
-This means that, in the event of a failure, we aim to recover data up to the last one hour before the failure occurred.
+The RPO for the database servers is 1 day.
+This means that, in the event of a failure, we aim to recover data up to the last one day before the failure occurred.

 ### Database Servers
 - For MySQL databases, full backups are made weekly, on Monday at 16:10 UTC.